-Career Decisions: Why Looking Backward Means Moving Forward
+Career Decisions: Why Looking Back Means Moving Ahead

 Career decisions are never easy.
 Hitching your wagon to the right star requires you to not only consider your future, but also take stock of your past.
-I recently experienced this firsthand when I left a highly publicized, fast-growth tech company to pursue a unique opportunity with the boutique hospitality industry agency that gave me my start as a creative professional 15 years ago.
+I experienced this firsthand when I left a highly publicized, fast-growth tech company to pursue a unique opportunity with the boutique hospitality industry agency that gave me my start as a creative professional nearly two decades years ago.

-I began my first role as a Graphic Designer for this small company a few weeks after my college graduation and 10 months after the September 11th terrorist attacks on New York, a city that was only a few hours from our office and contained a sizable percentage of our clients.
-These were especially tense times that sent shock waves through the hospitality and tourism industry.
+I began my first role as a Graphic Designer for a small company a few weeks after my college graduation and 10 months after the 9/11 terrorist attacks on New York (a city that was only a few hours from our office and contained a large percentage of our clients).
+These were especially tense and terrifying times that sent shock waves through the hospitality and tourism industry.
 Survival meant working harder than ever, but also having the courage to still believe in yourself when things looked their worst.

 At one time or another we've all struggled to determine if certain career moves are right for us.
 Not every opportunity presented will be the right one, but it’s important to remember that they all serve as a reminder of what we've accomplished and what we continue to truly place a high value on.
 Careful reflection of these experiences will allow you to hone your intuition and move forward with authenticity and confidence, regardless of your final decision.